-And this may be a quibble you can justifiably dismiss, but wasn't Peirce really more of a
+And this may be a quibble you can justifiably dismiss, but wasn't Peirce really more of a philosopher who was fluent in science rather than someone whose main contributions were scientific?
+Sort of a 19th century Daniel Dennett?

 What sort of material would you say is pertinent?
 Can you give any sort of reference to it?